 This low sodium recipe offers a golden crunchy topping of Ritz Crackers and melted butter.
 The trick is to use Ritz Hint of Salt Crackers.
 These low salt crackers still pack a great flavor.
 And with some melted unsalted butter, you have a tasty crunch to go with your low sodium casserole.

 NOT POSSIBLE WITHOUT UNSALTED SOUPS

 This low sodium Chicken Divan would be much more complicated to make without a pair of unsalted soups.
-Campbell’s Unsalted Cream of Chicken and Unsalted Cream of Mushroom soups are key ingredients and are what makes this dish so easy to make.
+Campbell’s Unsalted Cream of Chicken and Unsalted Cream of Mushroom soups are what makes this dish so easy to make.

 These soups are a gift to anyone living a low sodium lifestyle.
 Without those soups, a casserole like Chicken Divan would require extended prep time as you would have to make an unsalted soup from scratch.
 (Or avoid making it at all, which would be my choice!)

 - 1 can (10.5 ounce) of Campbell's Unsalted Cream of Chicken Soup